Swizbiz/artipie-conan-adapter/README.md

 [![PDD status](http://www.0pdd.com/svg?name=artipie/conan-adapter)](http://www.0pdd.com/p?name=artipie/conan-adapter)
 # Conan Artipie adapter

-Conan is a [C/C++ repository](https://conan.io), this adapter is an SDK for work with Conan data and metadata and a HTTP endpoint for the Conan repository.
+Conan is a [C/C++ package manager](https://conan.io), this Artipie conan adapter aims to provide:
+* Conan packages server with corresponding HTTP APIs and endpoint.
+* SDK - Java APIs to access Conan metadata.

 If you have any question or suggestions, do not hesitate to create an issue or contact us in [Telegram](https://t.me/artipie).
 Artipie roadmap is available [here](https://github.com/orgs/artipie/projects/3).